Kayo Shekoni: Career

-She worked for a while as a skin therapist but never left showbiz assignments.
+She worked for a while as a skin therapist but never left the entertainment industry.

-In spring 2010 she performed at the Melodifestivalen, not as a competitor, but performing a medley of past winning songs with several previous winners.
-In 2010 she co-hosted a four-episode series of pan-Scandinavian TV-show Inför Eurovision Song Contest 2010, analyzing all the competing songs submitted to that year's Eurovision Song Contest.
-She also works as a DJ, co-runs a night club and performs with disco & cocktail jazz band Cotton Club and Afro-Dite.
+In spring 2010, she performed at Melodifestivalen, not as a competitor, but as part of a medley of past winning songs with several previous winners.
+In 2010, she co-hosted a four-episode pan-Scandinavian TV series Inför Eurovision Song Contest 2010, analyzing all the competing songs submitted to that year's Eurovision Song Contest.
+She also works as a DJ, co-runs a nightclub, and performs with the disco and cocktail jazz band Cotton Club and Afro-Dite.

 She returned to Melodifestivalen with Afro-Dite in 2012.

-She has been very active on the theatre stages with B.U.S. directed by Josette Bushell-Mingo, “Raisin in the Sun” with the National Theatre (and touring with the play in Sweden and Finland, and taking the production to South Africa and the US), Norrbottens Teatern's production of “Cabaret”, "The Witches of Eastwick" (the latter with West End star Peter Jöback), "Taube Today" at Västmanlands Teater and Uppsala City Theatre.
+She has been very active on theatre stages with B.U.S., directed by Josette Bushell-Mingo, Raisin in the Sun with the National Theatre (and touring with the play in Sweden and Finland, and taking the production to South Africa and the US), Norrbottens Teatern's production of Cabaret, The Witches of Eastwick (the latter with West End star Peter Jöback), Taube Today at Västmanlands Teater, and Uppsala City Theatre.

 She has also performed at Le Click reunion concerts.

-In 2023, Shekoni is part of the main jury panel along with Swedish actor, performance artist, playwright and drag queen Robert Fux and radio and television host Farao Groth of the Swedish language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play in Sweden and internationally on WOW Presents Plus.
+In 2023, Kayo became part of the main jury panel, along with Swedish actor, performance artist, playwright, and drag queen Robert Fux, and radio and television host Farao Groth, of the Swedish language reality television series Drag Race Sverige, broadcast on SVT1 and SVT Play in Sweden and internationally on WOW Presents Plus.